Kompjoeter/Responsive-Template-Canvas-UI/README.md

 # Usage
 Make sure to use the same formatting for the Sub-Menus and HTML Input Elements as is shown in the examples in index.html so that the CSS will be applied correctly, you can however change 'name', 'id' and 'value'.

+When you create a new sub-menu div containing input elements, don't forget to add a sub-menu-toggle button in the sub-menu-nav div with the same name.

 Feel free to remove/add Input Elements as you please.
 Not all HTML Input Elements are pre-styled in the CSS, check the example, or **Contents** to see which are ready for use.

 Feel free to change the **main-aesthetic.css** to fit your preference, but it is adviced to steer clear from changing **main-spatial.css**